top of page

 RB | UNC | 6’0 | 220

 Strengths: Hampton is a well-built running back with great size.
-He is a violent downhill threat who just bounces off defenders.
-Hampton is a tough runner who can wear guys down.
-He is a no nonsense back with sound fundamentals.
-Hampton stays balanced and smooth.
-Weaknesses: Hampton is not overly elusive or creative and lacks elite breakaway speed, but he's still at a solid level in both areas Bottom Line: Hampton can become a lead workhorse back who produces in meaningful games.
+He’s a violent downhill runner who bounces off defenders and wears them down.
+Hampton is a tough, no-nonsense back with sound fundamentals, staying balanced and smooth through contact.
+Weaknesses: He’s not the most elusive or creative runner and lacks elite breakaway speed for a back of his caliber.
+Bottom Line: Hampton has the tools to become a lead workhorse who delivers in meaningful moments.

 Grade: Round 2